pharo-open-documentation/pharo-wiki/General/GithubActions.md

         shell: bash
         timeout-minutes: 15
 ```
-Loads the project and execute the tests the project with a 15min timeout.
+Loads the project and executes the tests of the project with a 15min timeout.

 This timeout can be increased in case your project tests are longer.

-Once you commit these two files, your project has a working CI !
+Once you commit these two files, your project will have a working CI !
 Each time you commit to master, a new build should happen.
 You will be able to see the resulting build in the `Actions` tab in your project.